ethyca/fides/docs/fides/docs/saas_connectors/saas_config.md

 GET /v1/disputes?charge=3&line_item=c
 ```

-#### Body
-The body can be static or use placeholders.
+**Body:** The body can be static or use placeholders.
 If the placeholders to build the body are not found at request-time, the request will fail.

-**Placeholder options for updates**

 The following placeholders can be included in the body of an update:

 - `<masked_object_fields>` - any masked fields, along with their masked value
 - `<all_object_fields>` - all object fields, including the masked fields and values

-Fidesops will automatically fill in the value of these placeholders with the appropriate contents.
+Fides will automatically fill in the value of these placeholders with the appropriate contents.

-**Example**

-An access request returned the following row:
+For example, an access request returned the following row:
 ```json
 {
   "id": 123,